 If your hair sank to the bottom of the glass, you have high porosity.
 Due to highly raised cuticles (aka large gaps) along the hair shaft, hair absorbs more moisture than it is able to retain.

 Notable traits of high porosity level hair:

 - Hair constantly tangles (due to chipped cuticles)

-HOW TO MOISTURIZE: Protein is the answer!
-Egg washes or protein based conditioners will help strengthen the hair cuticles — but don’t over do it; too much protein can leave your hair stiff and cause breakage.
+Protein is the answer to almost all of your hair woes.
+Egg washes or protein-based conditioners will help strengthen the hair cuticles.
+Just don’t overdo it; too much protein can leave your hair stiff and cause breakage.
 Deep conditioning is also very important to help repair your strands.
-Reduce frizz and help fill in the gaps by using heavy butters/creams, thicker oils, and leave-in conditioner.
+Reduce frizz and help fill in the gaps by using heavy butters and creams, thicker oils, and a leave-in conditioner.